mchoimis/AFTS/README.md

 # AFTS

-This is an individual repository.
+This is an individual repository prepped for Analysis of Financial Time Series, 3e.